MitchAtCB/MitchAtCB/README.md

 GIT help to return to later:
 https://docs.github.com/en/issues/trying-out-the-new-projects-experience

-Reminder:  I have embedded comments (only visible in edit view) in the readme file that are of use to me in my ongoing projects but which I did not want to display to the universe on here.
+Reminder:  I have embedded comments (only visible in edit view) in the readme file that are of use only to me.
 <!--
 Shortcut to Company Repositories I work on \(Access is by Invitation Only\):
 * https://github.com/JimTVanc/CollegeBoard